-The term "family office" has been part of the vernacular of international wealth advisors for several generations.
-It has only recently started to be used noticeably in a New Zealand context.
+The term 'family office' has been part of the vernacular of international wealth advisers for several generations.
+However, it has only recently started to be used noticeably in a New Zealand context.
 It is not a term of art, can mean different things to different people, and is often misunderstood and misused.

-To some extent all wealthy families in New Zealand have a platform to manage and administer the property and activities of family members.
-In some cases the platform will be managed and administered by family members and in other cases external functionaries such as employees of the family business, bankers, book keepers, accountants, lawyers, executive assistants, financial advisors and trustees will have defined roles to play in the system.
+To some extent, all wealthy families in New Zealand have a platform to manage and administer the property and activities of family members.
+In some cases, the platform will be managed and administered by family members and in other cases external functionaries such as employees of the family business, bankers, book keepers, accountants, lawyers, executive assistants, financial advisers and trustees will have defined roles to play in the system.

-These types of arrangements, whilst essential to the preservation and enhancement of private wealth in New Zealand, are not family offices in the sense generally used in more mature private wealth markets such as the US, Europe and UK.
+These types of arrangements, while essential to the preservation and enhancement of private wealth in New Zealand, are not family offices in the sense generally used in more mature private wealth markets such as the United States, Europe and the United Kingdom.